-- All System settings.

-- Adding apps.

-- Media account: Allows access to the video stream only.
+- Operator: Has access to all settings except: - All System settings. - Adding apps. - Media account: Allows access to the video stream only.

-The context menu contains:

-Update account: Edit the account properties.
+• The context menu contains: Update account: Edit the account properties.
 Delete account: Delete the account.
 You can't delete the root account.